Where to start in Cybersecurity – Context

 A cybersecurity analyst will also be asked to manage user awareness campaign (like phishing), choose the best fit for the company between multiple products (like an antivirus, a password manager, etc.), and many other tasks.

 A cybersecurity consultant is a mid-level expert on a wide array of domains to help and advise clients (like the cybersecurity analysts in other enterprises) on cybersecurity subjects.
 A consultant can help find a strategy to mitigate a problem, review configurations, mitigate a vulnerability, select a product between multiple providers, etc. In this role you’re not part of an enterprise team but you provide your diverse expertise to your clients.
 The positive point is that you get to see many way of doing things and learn from it.
 The negative point is that, because you don’t go in the details as much as the cybersecurity analyst, you need to compensate on your own time or assume you won’t gain deep knowledge as quickly as an analyst on some specific subjects.
-In other words, a cybersecurity consultant covers more broad but in less depth.
+In other words, a cybersecurity consultant jobs is to covers more broad but in less depth.

 In my opinion, it is a great role if you’re curious to learn as much as possible on many different subjects.
 You’re essentially paid to learn and then use this knowledge to advise your clients.

 A penetration tester also known as “pentester”, is someone that’s hired by enterprises to test the security of their network, applications, implementations, websites, etc. They use techniques used by hackers and then provide their clients with a report that explain where and how they were able to exploit a vulnerability, and they explain how to fix them.
 Enterprises use their services so they can patch the vulnerabilities before an malicious attacker can exploit them.